thiagodp/TDateTime/README.md

 composer require thiagodp/tdatetime:dev-master
 ```

+Documentation [here](https://github.com/thiagodp/TDateTime/wiki).
 Example on how to use it:
 ```php
 <?php
 require 'TDateTime.php';